 However, beginners should be careful when including hill running.
 For beginners, it is better to run on flat ground if they didn’t have approximately 6 to 8 weeks of base training, or if their body didn’t adapt to the stress that running puts on it.

 Before including hill running, beginners should on average run 9 miles per week.
-Over time, as their endurance and fitness level increases, it is advisable to add hill running into the training plan.
+Over time, as their endurance and fitness level increase, it is advisable to add hill running into the training plan.